PascalCorpsman/CopyCommander2/README.md

 CopyCommander is a tool for windows/linux to use queued file-copy/moves from one to another directory.
-It also allows synchronizing of files over two directories.
+It also allows two different synchronizings of files over two directories (diff viewer, sync).

 ![Overview](images/Overview.png)